zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-rolling-update.md

 - With **replace** update involves – Invoking a CG PUT call to create new CGs and delete existing CGs of the batch.
 There exists a 1:1 correspondence with the CGs being created and the CGs being deleted.
 The CG names are however different.

-If a sufficient number of CGs in the batch provide healthy signals after the pauseTimeBetweenBatches period, NGroups automatically starts the next batch for the update.
+If a sufficient number of CGs in the batch provides healthy signals after the pauseTimeBetweenBatches period, NGroups automatically starts the next batch for the update.
 Otherwise, it stops the rollout.
-The *maxUnhealthyPercent* parameter specifies the total number of unhealthy CGs, while the *maxUnhealthyUpdatedPercent* parameter specifies the total number of unhealthy CGs after the update that can be tolerated.
+The *maxUnhealthyPercent* parameter specifies the total number of unhealthy CGs, while the *maxUnhealthyUpdatedPercent* parameter specifies the total number of unhealthy CGs after the update.

-Below is an example to issue a rolling update request to NGroups:
+Here's an example to issue a rolling update request to NGroups:

 ```
 {